PEMapModder/Small-ZC-Plugins/WorldEditArt/Description.md

 WorldEditArt is a professional world editor that is very convenient for building.
 It includes the following features:

 ## Convenient coordinate selection
-You can define your own wand using `/wea wand <item>` or check it via `/wea wand`.
+You can define your own wand using `/wea wand <item>`, set to the current held item using `/wea wand hand` or check it via `/wea wand`.
 If you touch a block with a wand, your selected position will be the touched block.
 You can also select your current standing/flying position by `/wea sel here`.

 ##Cuboid/Cylinder/Sphere selection, replacing, editing and copying
 A cuboid can be selected by two selected points.
-Select the first point, run `/wea sel1`, select the second point, run `/wea sel2`, then you have the cuboid block selected.
+Select the first point, run `/wea sel 1`, select the second point, run `/wea sel 2`, then you have the cuboid block selected.
 You can change any of the points by selecting it again.
 You can select the second point first; it doesn't matter.
 It can also be selected by a command.
 First, select the starting point of the cuboid.
-Then run the command `/wea cubsel <diagonal>`.
+Then run the command `/wea sel cub <diagonal>`.
 A line will grow for <diagonal> blocks towards the direction you are looking at, and the smallest right cuboid that can fit the line will be selected.

 A cylinder needs to be selected by a command.
 First, select the base of the cylinder.
-Then, run `/wea cylsel <height> <radius>` to select it.
+Then, run `/wea sel cyl <height> <radius>` to select it.
 The cylinder will grow for <height> blocks towards the linear direction you are looking at (west, east, north, south, directly downwards and directly upwards) with a base radius of <radius> blocks.

 A sphere also needs to be selected by a command.
 First, select the centre point of the sphere.
-Then, run `/wea sphsel <radius>` to select it.
+Then, run `/wea sel sph <radius>` to select it.
 A sphere centered at your selected point with <radius> blocks of radius will be selected.

-If you want to test how your selection is, use `/wea seltest <radius>`
+If you want to test how your selection is, use `/wea sel test <radius>`

 ## Macros
 If you have not heard of macros, here it is.